Want to Live Stream to your audience on LinkedIn?

 Once you've been accepted into the LinkedIn Live beta, you're now ready to broadcast.

-You'll need to choose one of three tools to stream to LinkedIn Live.
+You'll need to choose one of five tools to stream to LinkedIn Live.
 One is a web app, StreamYard, which runs through your browser.
-Three are desktop tools - Wirecast and Socialive.
-And the third, SwitcherStudio is a mobile live video platform for iOS devices.
+Three are desktop tools - Wirecast, Socialive and Wowza.
+SwitcherStudio is a mobile live video platform for iOS devices.
 And Restream is a multistreaming service that runs in your browser and allows you to stream to multiple services at the same time.

-I'll cover how to connect and broadcast to LinkedIn Live from all 3 of these platforms.
+I'll cover how to connect and broadcast to LinkedIn Live from some of these platforms.

 As of August 2019, Streamyard is one of the newest live-streaming platforms to be given access to LinkedIn Live.
 This is great news, because StreamYard is one of my top recommendations.
 This is because it's so easy to use, and is great at bringing in guests.
 It runs via your web browser and so works on both PCs and Macs.
 One of my top recommendations is Ecamm Live, but this is Mac only.
 So StreamYard is perfect for PC users, although Mac users will love it too.

 Once you've either signed up for a StreamYard account or signed in, you'll need to add a new destination in the side panel of the StreamYard dashboard.

 StreamYard has a generous free plan which will help you get started.
 It does have the StreamYard logo on the top right of your live streams.
 You can pay $25/mth to remove this and get extra features too.
 LinkedIn Live is available on all plans.